This example shows how to read the Accelerometer on Raspberry Pi Sense HAT and use this data to control the motion of a LEGO MINDSTORMS EV3 robot.

 EV3 Wi-Fi Dongle

-In this section, we will discuss how the acceleration data can be used to control the movement of the robot.
+In this section, we will discuss about how the acceleration data is used to control the motion of the robot.

-The 'pitch' and 'roll' value corresponding to a given position of Sense HAT can be mathematically determined from the accelaration measured from the Accelerometer on-board Sense HAT.
-We map the 'pitch' and 'roll' movement of the Sense HAT to the movement of the EV3 robot.
-The 'pitch' would represent the forward and reverse movement of the motor whereas the 'roll' would represent the sideward movement of the robot.
+From the Accelerometer data, we can mathematically determine the value of 'pitch' and 'roll' for a given position of the Sense HAT.
+We can map the 'pitch' and 'roll' movement of the Sense HAT to the motion of the EV3 robot.
+The 'pitch' would represent the forward and reverse motion of the motor whereas the 'roll' would represent the sideward motion of the robot.

-The mathematical equations required to convert the 'pitch' and 'roll' values to linear speed of the robot are realized using a MATLAB function block in the Simulink model for configured for Raspberry Pi.
+The mathematical equations required to convert the 'pitch' and 'roll' values to linear speed of the motors are realized using a MATLAB function block in the Simulink model for Raspberry Pi.

 Sense HAT Auto-rotate example shows usage of the Accelerometer on the Raspberry Pi Sense HAT.
 The acceleration data is used to auto-rotate an image displayed on the LED matrix of Sense HAT.